-1.5 hours lecture, 4.5 hours lab, 3 units Letter Grade or Pass/No Pass Option
+2 hours lecture, 4 hours lab, 3 units Letter Grade or Pass/No Pass Option

-Advisory: English 48 and English 49, each with a grade of "C" or better, or equivalent, or Assessment Skill Levels R5 and W5.
+Advisory: English 101 with a grade of "C" or better, or equivalent or Assessment Skill Levels R6 and W6.
 This course is an introductory level ceramics course in which students design and construct hand-built and wheel-thrown ceramic objects.
-Students learn form and surface enrichment, use glazes, and load kilns.
-This course is intended for students majoring in art and for students interested in developing ceramic skills.
+This course is designed for art majors and all students interested in developing ceramic skills.
 (FT) AA/AS; CSU; UC.